 LIRNEasia’s role is to participate in the public policy dialogue around our algorithmically-inclined society with critical research and technical expertise.
 Since 2013, as cross-disciplinary team of data scientists, lawyers, and social scientists, we have conducted our own analyses, engaged deeply with policy makers and with private, data-heavy organizations.

 A research brief which explores the key data sources, algorithmic techniques and roadblocks in applying remote sensing techniques for development.

 A white paper exploring how bias in algorithms and data affect development problems, especially when they interact with socio-legal systems

 This tour d’horizon examines the possible of uses of data to help stop or slow the spread of COVID-19 directly.
 It gives weight to what can be done in the short term.

-A research brief exploring an alternative approach to address the concern of privacy in sharing big data datasets by generating privacy-preserving artificial call detail records (CDRs) in accordance with the desired macro features of the dataset.
+A research paper exploring an alternative approach to address the concern of privacy in sharing big data datasets by generating privacy-preserving artificial call detail records (CDRs) in accordance with the desired macro features of the dataset.